hazelcast/hazelcast-cpp-client/README.md

 Added Sales personnel.
 Logging all known personnel Denise is in Sales department
 Erwing is in Sales department
-Faith is in Sales department
+Fatih is in Sales department
-Alice is in IT department
+Bob is in IT department
 Clark is in IT department
-Bob is in IT department
 ```

 You will see this time we add only the sales employees but we get the list all known employees including the ones in IT.